Ralph Milliard: Later career

-National team
+International career

-Milliard played for the Dutch national team during the Olympics in Sydney in 2000.
-Also in 2002 he played for the team in various tournaments.
-During the Haarlemse honkbalweek in 2004 he played in every game as second baseman and won the prize for the Best Defensive Player.
-He got ten players out and assisted in 19 outs and was faultless during the whole tournament.
-During the Olympic Games of 2004 he played again and was awarded the prize for Best Second Baseman of the tournament.
-He played 75 games for the National team.
-His last one was in August 2004 against Chinese Tapei during the Olympics.
+After playing for the junior national team, Milliard made his Netherlands national team debut in 1991.
+He played for the Dutch national team during the 2000 Summer Olympics in Sydney.
+In eight games, he batted .174 with one triple and one stolen base.
+He batted .217 in the 2002 Haarlem Baseball Week.
+He hit .188 in the 2002 Intercontinental Cup.
+During the 2004 Haarlem Baseball Week, he played in every game at second base and won the prize for the best defensive player.
+He had 10 putouts and 19 assists with no errors during the tournament.
+During the 2004 Olympics, he was awarded the prize for best second baseman.
+He played 75 games for the Netherlands.
+His last game was in August 2004 against Chinese Taipei during the Olympics.
+He hit .192 with one home run and three errors at shortstop the Olympics.

-Coaching
+Coaching career

-Milliard played after his return to The Netherlands from 2001 to 2008 for HCAW.
-In 2009, he became coach of the then still existing Rookie team, the young players selection who were in the waiting room for the main squad.
-During winter he is one of the instructors of the HCAW baseball winter academy for young players.
-In 2011, he left HCAW and succeeded Marcel Joost as one of the coaches for another Hoofdklasse team, Kinheim.
-In 2012 the team won the national title just two weeks after he and his colleague had been fired.
-In 2014, he was head coach of the Twins selection and in 2015 he returned to HCAW to lead the team as head coach for two seasons.
-In 2017 he is again head coach of the first junior selection 16–21 years of HCAW.
+In 2009, Milliard became coach of HCAW's Rookie team, the young players selection who were in the waiting room for the main squad.
+During winter, he was one of the instructors of the HCAW baseball winter academy for young players.
+In 2011, he left HCAW and succeeded Marcel Joost as one of the coaches for Hoofdklasse team Kinheim.
+In 2012, the team won the Holland Series weeks after Milliard and manager Eelco Jansen were fired.
+In 2014, he was head coach of Twins Oosterhout in the Dutch second division.
+In 2015, he returned to HCAW to lead the team as head coach for one season.
+In 2017, he was again head coach of the 16-to-21 year-old junior team of HCAW.